What is Your Name?

 Reflecting on this, we may come to four different ways of viewing ourselves:

 A third perspective of who we are is the way we understand ourselves deep down.
 Of course, we know better than anyone else our own weaknesses, our own sins, our own bad habits, and even our evil thoughts.
 We see a side of ourselves that others cannot see.
 Unfortunately, even with ourselves, we’re not always honest.
 Many times we think better or worse of ourselves than what we actually are.
-We even deceive ourselves into believing this false image.
-Such people never travel into their soul’s depths to discover what is actually there.
+We even deceive ourselves into actually believing this false image.
+Such people never travel into the depths of their souls to discover what is actually there.

 The fourth, and most accurate perspective of ourselves is the view that God alone possesses.
 He knows us better than we ourselves.
 He sees all the goodness we possess, and the limitless potential we have.
 He sees His own image in us!
 Yet at the same time, God also knows all our weaknesses – our pride, our anger, our greed, our hatred, our self-centeredness.
 He knows all our deep and hidden thoughts and desires.
 God knows well the demons that exists deep within our souls.
 And we all have such demons.

 When Jesus asks the possessed man in today’s Gospel, “What is your name?
 Who are you?
 How do you see yourself?”
-The man could only acknowledge the evil within, the LEGION of DEMONS that possessed his soul, that left him broken and destroyed.
+The man could only acknowledge the evil within, the demons that had broken and destroyed his life.
+Thus, he could only respond, “Legion,” for a legion of demons that possessed him.

 Christ, however, revealed to the man something more.
 Yes, you have demons, like we all do, but let me show you who you truly are, deep within your own soul.
 In other words, “Let me free you from your demons, and from your own delusion of self, and let me remind you how you are a beloved child of God, a child created in my image, created with the potential to love and be loved, created with the potential to become a saint!”